undsoul/3D-Globe-With-Countries/README.md

 3. Click **Import** and select the downloaded ZIP file
 4. Click **Import** to complete the installation

+### From Qlik Cloud

+1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe-country/releases)
+2. Log in to your Qlik Cloud tenant
+3. Navigate to the **Admin Console**
+4. Select **Extensions** from the menu
+5. Click **Add** button in the top right corner
+6. Select the downloaded ZIP file
+7. Click **Add** to complete the installation
+8. The extension will now be available in the Qlik Sense Hub

 ### From Qlik Sense Desktop

-1. Download the latest release ZIP file
+1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe-country/releases)
 2. Extract the ZIP to your Qlik Sense Desktop extensions directory:
    - Windows: `C:\Users\[USERNAME]\Documents\Qlik\Sense\Extensions\`
 3. Restart Qlik Sense Desktop